hyeminc0706/PF2_09.24/README.md

 ## Overview
 A single-page practice project inspired by the ALTools website.
 Built with HTML, CSS, and JavaScript to strengthen frontend skills.
-This project is desktop-only (no responsive design applied).
+This project focuses on desktop layout only.

 ## Screenshots
 ### Desktop View